DIY Wood Coat Rack

-Today I am sharing a way to make your space work better for you.
+Today I am sharing a way to make your entry space work better for you.
 The entryway can always be a clutter area to any home.
 Not having the right storage and options can make the clutter turn to full on mess.
-I am going to show you how to help that out.
-By making a coat rack.
+But coat racks can be expensive.
+So, I am going to show you a simple tutorial for making a DIY wood coat rack.

 - One, 4×4 (at least 51 inches long, roughly four and a half feet.)

 - 1 inch wide wood board.
 At least 16×16 inch size.